 Internal links offer an opportunity to use keyword-rich anchor texts, which can reinforce your site’s keyword strategy.

-It allows search engines to understand your pages’ relevance for specific search queries.
+It also helps search engines understand your pages’ relevance for specific search queries.

 Imagine a blog post about healthy recipes interlinking to a page about vegan ingredients with the anchor text “essential vegan cooking ingredients.”
 This tells search engines that the linked page is a resource for vegan cooking.